lassoan/SlicerTotalSegmentator/README.md

 - retry later when the server may be less overloaded
 - talk to IT administrators or use a VPN to access the server
 - download the file manually and unzip it in the `.totalsegmentator` folder in the user's profile (for example in `c:\Users\(yourusername)\.totalsegmentator\nnunet\results\Dataset291_TotalSegmentator_part1_organs_1559subj`)

+## Contributing

+Contributions to this extensions are welcome.
+Please send a pull request with any suggested changes.
+[3D Slicer contribution guidelines](https://github.com/Slicer/Slicer/blob/main/CONTRIBUTING.md) apply.

 ## Contact

 Please post any questions to the [Slicer Forum](https://discourse.slicer.org).